graezykev/normalise-your-git-commit-and-push/steps.md

 You'll see a newly created file `.husky/commit-msg` with the content below:

-`.husky/commit-msg`:

 ```diff
 +npx --no -- commitlint --edit \$1
 ```

 ### Test the Hook

+The Commit Message Hook is ready, now test it.

 ```sh
 git add . & \
 git commit -m "this will fail"
 ```

-It fails because no `type` nor `subject` is specified.
+It fails because neither a `type` nor a `subject` is specified.

 ![alt text](images/image-7.png)

-Make some slightly adjustment.
+Make some slightly adjustments:

 ```sh
 git commit -m "foo: this will also fail"
 ```

-Because `foo` is not a legitimate `type` so it fails again.
+As `foo` is not a valid `type`, it fails again.

 ![alt text](images/image-8.png)

-Change the message again.
+Modify the message once more:

 ```sh
 git commit -m "chore: this is a legal commit message"